Concordium/concordium.github.io/source/shared/net/guides/guide-ledger.rst

 Set up an initial account and an identity
 =========================================

 Now that you've set up the Ledger device, you're ready to start using the Desktop Wallet.
-The first thing you have to do is to set up an :ref:`initial account <glossary-initial-account>` and have an identity provider issue an :ref:`identity <glossary-identity>`.
+You'll have to set up an :ref:`initial account <glossary-initial-account>` and have an identity provider issue an :ref:`identity <glossary-identity>`.

 #.
 In the Desktop Wallet, go to **Accounts**.
 A message is displayed saying you don’t have an identity or an initial account yet.
 Select **Request new**.